k-nowicki/esp32_weather_logger/README.md

 <img src="extras/pics/gpio33_v2.0_mini.png" alt="GPIO33" width="80%"/>

 Warning!
-On the schematic above SCL and SDA are swapped, you need to change definitions in setup.h or connect them the other way round.diffuser
+On the schematic above SCL and SDA are swapped, you need to change definitions in setup.h or connect them the other way round.

 ## Environment requirements
 Warning: This is not an arduino project!
 It needs ESP-IDF environment installed on development machine (developed on ESP-IDF v4.4.3).